roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

+===

- ****** Bob, Sandi, and Pauline Ch.
-02 ****** byJust_Plain_Bob© The next morning I was up and gone before Sandi got up.
+The next morning I was up and gone before Sandi got up.
 I had breakfast at a coffee shop just up the street from work and when I got to the office I did just what Frank had suggested.
 I put the names of all six women on my PA list in a small box, shook it up and then reached inside and pulled out a name.

  Pauline French was going to be my new personal assistant.
 Were the Gods fucking with me?
 Pauline is the only one of all the women on my list that I had lustful thoughts about.
 I imagined myself telling her that my wife was also a PA and then telling Pauline about how my wife took care of Dale and then telling Pauline that I wanted the same kind of PA.
 Then I saw myself in a sexual harassment suit and the thought faded fast.